joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

         └── ... (label mappings)
 ```

-We discover a taxonomy list stored as a binary plist (bplist) file for the SafetyNetLight model revealing the following categories:
+We discover a taxonomy list stored as a binary plist (bplist) file for the SafetyNetLight model revealing the following classification categories:

 ```bash command
 plutil -p /System/Library/PrivateFrameworks/CoreSceneUnderstanding.framework/Versions/A/Resources/taxonomies/SafetyNetLight/SafetyNetLight-v1a_vocabulary00__leaf.bplist